shaaanya/Physics_Data_Helper/README.md

 This was created to simplify experiment data analyze

-Something what looks like documentation
-You can find in *descripion.txt*
+Documentation can be found in *descripion.txt*